Cannabis executive worried about demand - Red Deer Advocate

 “We’re very proud to have done that before anyone else in the country,” he added.
 “It does seem like now the pace is speeding up with other companies following in our footsteps (and) it signals that there is credibility across the sector.”

-On its website, Health Canada says there are more than 60 authorized licensed producers of cannabis for medical purposes.
+On its website, Health Canada says there are 52 authorized licensed producers of cannabis for medical purposes.

 Ontario has issued 29 licences, followed by British Columbia with 12.